Home / Articles / Students

 What to include in the first email

-A strong first email is usually simple.
+A strong first email is usually simple and around 200 words.
 It should not be a long autobiography.
 It should provide enough information for the professor to understand your background and decide whether a short reply or meeting would be worthwhile.

 Part Purpose Practical advice

 Subject line Show the purpose immediately.
-Include your intended program and research area.
+Include your intended program and application timing.

 Opening Introduce yourself briefly.
 State your name, university, degree level, and field.

 Research fit Explain why you are contacting this professor.
-Mention a specific research topic, paper, or lab direction.
+Mention a specific research topic, paper, or laboratory direction that interests you.

 Your background Show that you may be a realistic candidate.
 Summarize your thesis, skills, or relevant experience.